 Mr. Augustine testified that capital cost estimates were developed by operational teams within NIPSCO for existing unit maintenance and environmental spend as well as for necessary transmission reliability upgrades in the instances where certain coal units retired.
 He stated that the existing rate base was depreciated at NIPSCO's latest estimate for the steam generation fleet average, which is 4.6%, across all retirement portfolios, which is consistent with the depreciation study presented in this Cause.
 He indicated that existing rate base is depreciated at the fleet average depreciation rate until the book value is equal to the total estimated "cost of removal," which is equal to \$227 million for the entire fleet.
-He said that this depreciation schedule and cost of removal value were the same across all retirement cases; thus, the analysis assumes that return of and on capital is recovered in all cases.
-He noted that when a unit retires, certain property and income taxes associated with the unit are assumed to be eliminated, but all depreciation expenses and capital charges associated with NIPSCO's invested capital on the plants is still recovered.
+He said that this depreciation schedule and cost of removal value were the same across all retirement cases, and thus, the analysis assumes that return of and on capital is recovered in all cases.

 Mr. Augustine provided an extensive explanation of the resource alternatives used to evaluate the retirement options, the commodities price assumptions used in the analysis, and the process CRA used to complete the modeling analysis.
 He also addressed how risk and uncertainty were assessed in the analyses.
 Mr. Augustine sponsored the detailed modeling results in Attachment 6-A. He testified that in the Base Case, Retirement Combination 8 (where 100% of the coal portfolio is retired by 2023) is the lowest cost option, and Retirement Combination 1 (where all coal units run to 60 years of service) is the highest cost option.
-He testified that in the Base Case, Retirement Combination 6 (which retires Schahfer Units 14, 15, 17 and 18 in 2023, and Michigan City Unit 12 in 2028) is the third lowest cost option.
-He explained that the cost to customer ranking remains broadly consistent across the four (4) scenarios analyzed.
-He explained that generally, portfolios that retain more coal perform relatively better in the scenario without a carbon price (Challenged Economy) and relatively worse when carbon prices are higher (Aggressive Environmental Regulation); however, in all four (4) of the scenarios, retirement of all coal units (Retirement Combination 8) and replacement with a model-optimized selection of Request for Proposals ("RFP") alternatives is the least cost portfolio and that Retirement Combination 6, is the third-least expensive option.
+He testified that in the Base Case, Retirement Combination 6 (which retires Schahfer Units 14, 15, 17, and 18 in 2023, and Michigan City Unit 12 in 2028) is the third lowest cost option.
+He explained that the cost to customer ranking remains broadly consistent across the four scenarios analyzed.
+He explained that generally, portfolios that retain more coal perform relatively better in the scenario without a carbon price (Challenged Economy) and relatively worse when carbon prices are higher (Aggressive Environmental Regulation); however, in all four of the scenarios, retirement of all coal units (Retirement Combination 8) and replacement with a model-optimized selection of RFP alternatives is the least cost portfolio and that Retirement Combination 6, is the third-least expensive option.
 He testified that overall, the analysis concludes that the all-in costs of the replacements evaluated from the RFP are lower than the ongoing costs associated with maintaining the existing coal fleet.
 Mr. Augustine also described the results of the IRP analyses with regard to the other, non-cost metrics.